Glasgow's man: David Grevemberg ready to deliver Commonwealth Games

 "With things like the temporary track at Hampden, we did something innovative in keeping with the engineering culture of Scotland," he says.

-"The world of athletics is now calling it the 'Glasgow solution'."'Bold and audacious'
+"The world of athletics is now calling it the 'Glasgow solution'."

 But it's the social legacy of the Games that Grevemberg is most animated about.